epsilonrt/piduino/README.md

 ## Quickstart guide

-The fastest and safest way to install piduino is to use the APT repository from [piduino.org](http://apt.piduino.org), so you should do the following :
+he fastest and safest way to install piduino on Armbian is to use the APT repository from [piduino.org](http://apt.piduino.org), so you should do the following :

     wget -O- http://www.piduino.org/piduino-key.asc | sudo apt-key add -
     sudo add-apt-repository 'deb http://apt.piduino.org stretch piduino'